From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: Introduction

+\textbf{RQ1 (Representation).} \emph{How similar or different are VLM and vision-only representations, and at which level do the differences matter?} We analyze both backbone features and post-policy decision features.
+Using linear CKA, CCA, and a Shared--Unique SAE, we find that policy learning substantially enlarges the shared subspace between the two branches, but does not collapse them into a single redundant representation.
+Instead, VLM and vision-only encoders retain non-transferable residual subspaces even after the diffusion policy.
+In our main setting, the VLM--ViT similarity increases markedly from backbone to decision level (CKA roughly $0.22 \rightarrow 0.54$), while SAE/CCA analyses consistently reveal a large shared core together with persistent model-specific factors.

+A natural implication of RQ1 is per-scenario model selection: if the two branches differ, perhaps one can predict from representation-level signals which branch should be trusted.
+However, we find that this is insufficient.
+Across a range of rule-based and learned gates built from alignment statistics or latent features, the gains remain marginal (best PDMS $90.80 \rightarrow 90.96$), far below the oracle upper bound.
+This negative result is important: global representational similarity does not directly translate into reliable sample-wise selection, motivating a shift from static representation cues to trajectory-/behavior-level reasoning.

+\textbf{RQ2 (Behavior).} \emph{Do these residual representational differences translate into statistically meaningful behavioral differences?} We find that the answer is yes.
+VLM and vision-only policies exhibit stable but long-tailed complementarity rather than a simple containment relation.
+At the aggregate level, the two branches show distinct driving styles: vision-only policies are relatively more conservative, whereas VLM policies are more assertive.
+At the scenario level, the residual subspaces are behaviorally relevant: vision-only encoders are relatively more effective in simple, geometry-dominant scenes, while VLM-specific factors are markedly more useful in long-tail, semantically complex, and interaction-heavy scenarios.
+Under conservative counting, each branch decisively outperforms the other on a small but persistent subset of cases; moreover, simply choosing the better trajectory between a VLM branch and a ViT branch already yields an oracle upper bound of $93.58$ PDMS on NAVSIM.

-\textbf{RQ3 (System).} How can complementarity be converted into deployable gains in both performance and cost?
-We propose two frameworks. \emph{HybridDriveVLA} pools VLM and vision-only trajectories (plus interpolations) and ranks them with a scoring module, improving NAVSIM test PDMS from $90.80$ to $92.10$ without changing policy training. \emph{DualDriveVLA} is a fast--slow deployment that runs the low-cost ViT first and triggers the VLM only for low-score cases; calling the slow system in only $\sim$15\% of scenarios improves PDMS to $91.00$ (vs.\ $90.80$) while increasing end-to-end throughput by $3.2\times$.
+\textbf{RQ3 (System).} \emph{How can this complementarity be converted into practical gains in both accuracy and cost?} Building on RQ2, we treat VLM and vision-only policies not as competitors to be averaged away, but as complementary candidate generators.
+We therefore introduce two lightweight systems. \emph{HybridDriveVLA} runs both branches, augments them with interpolated candidates along the cross-model style axis, and uses a learned trajectory scorer for selection, improving PDMS from $90.80$ to $92.10$ without changing policy training. \emph{DualDriveVLA} further converts this idea into a fast--slow deployment policy: it runs the vision-only branch by default and invokes the VLM only when the fast-path score is insufficient.
+Calling the VLM in only about $15\%$ of scenarios achieves $91.00$ PDMS while improving throughput by $1.9\times$.

+Overall, our contribution is an analysis-driven account of why VLM and vision-only policies are not redundant after policy learning, together with simple hybrid/dual mechanisms that turn this non-redundancy into measurable planning gains.
+More broadly, our results suggest that in VLA driving, the central question is not merely whether VLMs outperform vision-only encoders on average, but how much shared structure they develop, what residual factors remain, and how those residual factors can be exploited rather than distilled away.